May 16, 2024

 Payment term (also known as repayment term)

 Payment term or repayment term refer to how long you have to pay off a loan.
-The length of the payment term could the amount of interest you pay over the life of the loan and your monthly payment amount.
+The length of the payment term could affect the amount of interest you pay over the life of the loan and your monthly payment amount.

 For example, if you pay off a loan as quickly as possible, you could lower your total interest paid.
 But that would increase your monthly payment.
 On the other hand, a longer repayment period could mean lower monthly payments, but more interest paid overall.